Wang Zhaojun: Life with the Xiongnu

 Wang Zhaojun became a favourite of Huhanye Chanyu, giving birth to two sons.
 Only one, Yituzhiyashi (伊屠智牙師), seems to have survived.
-They also had two daughters, Yun (雲) known as Subu Juci (须卜居次) and Dangyu Juci(当于居次).
+They also had two daughters, Yun (雲) known as Subu Juci (须卜居次) and Dangyu Juci (当于居次).
 Yun was created Princess Yimuo and would later become a powerful figure in Xiongnu politics.

 When Huhanye died in 31 BC, Wang Zhaojun requested to return to China.
-Emperor Cheng, however, ordered that she follow Xiongnu levirate custom and become the wife of the next Chanyu, the eldest brother (or her stepson, born by her husband's first wife) of her husband.
+Emperor Cheng, however, ordered that she follow Xiongnu levirate custom and become the wife of the next Chanyu, the eldest son (or her stepson, born by her husband's first wife) of her husband.
 In her new marriage, she had two daughters.
-Wang was honoured as Ninghu Yanzhi (寧胡閼氏 "Hu-Pacifying Chief-Consort").
+Wang was honoured as Ninghu Yanzhi (寧胡閼氏 (Hu-Pacifying Chief-Consort)).

 Cultural legacy

 A Peking opera actress portrays Wang Zhaojun during a performance by Shanghai Jingju Theatre Company on December 20, 2014, in Tianchan Theatre, Shanghai, China.

 Statistics show that there are about 700 poems and songs and 40 kinds of stories and folktales about Wang Zhaojun from more than 500 famous writers, both ancient (Shi Chong, Li Bai, Du Fu, Bai Juyi, Li Shangyin, Zhang Zhongsu, Cai Yong, Wang Anshi, Yelü Chucai) and modern (Guo Moruo, Cao Yu, Tian Han, Jian Bozan, Fei Xiaotong, Lao She, Chen Zhisui).